 The capsules are usually made from a soft layer of gelatin, and many manufacturers also use enteric coating.

-Enteric coating helps keep the capsule from being dissolved until it reaches the small intestines.
+Enteric coating helps keep the capsule from being dissolved until it reaches the small intestine.
 This is common in fish oil capsules, as it prevents fish burps.

 However, it can also mask the foul smell of rancid fish oil.